OduOduE/alx-interview/0x05-nqueens/README.md

 If N is smaller than 4, print N must be at least 4, followed by a new line, and exit with the status 1 The program prints every possible solution to the problem One solution per line
-Format: see example
-You dont have to print the solutions in a specific order I am only allowed to import the sys module.
+It doesn't have to print the solutions in a specific order I am only allowed to import the sys module.